Our Geography, Geology and Land Stewardship Program

 gdo akiiminaan ganawendanaan

-Together, the Anishinaabe Initiatives Division and the Department of Geography and Geology at Algoma University will host the third biennial Taking care of Our Land Symposium May 6-9, 2019 at the Delta Hotel Sault Ste.
-Marie Waterfront.
+The Department of Geography, Geology & Land Stewardship at Algoma University will host the fourth Taking Care of Our Land Symposium in May 2025.
 The purpose of the symposium is to explore, through research and best practices, the inclusion of cultural and traditional practices of land management, planning, and use for Aboriginal communities in Northern Ontario.

 Meet our Faculty